The best way to borrow a small amount of money

 It’s not impossible to get a bad credit loan, but:

-• the interest will probably be a lot higher
+• The interest will probably be higher

-• you might not be able to borrow as much
+• You might not be able to borrow as much

-It might be wiser to try to build up your credit score before applying for a loan.
+It might be wiser to build up your credit score before applying for a loan.
 Paying your bills on time, registering on the electoral roll and getting a credit building credit card could help to improve your credit rating.

 Find out more about Budgeting Loans at GOV UK.